taha hinengaro: mental wellbeing

 In Te Whare Tapa Whā, mental wellness isn’t possible if the other parts of wellbeing are broken because it depends on the strength of your connections with others, with nature and the spiritual and physical parts of you.

-Look after your taha hinengaro by doing things that make you happy, and by knowing what feelings are normal and when to get help.
+Look after your Taha Hinengaro by doing things that make you happy, and knowing what feelings are normal and when to get help.

-It sometimes feels like the things that make us happy or miserable are outside our control- like how a friend or partner is behaving, how much money’s in the bank, how long it takes the landlord to fix the leaking roof.
+It sometimes feels like the things that make us happy or miserable are outside our control – like how a friend or partner is behaving, how much money’s in the bank, or how long it takes the landlord to fix the leaking tap.